 Becoming a social worker is one of those careers where it’s not just a job, it’s a calling.
-Social workers care deeply about making a difference in both people and communities lives.
-Their role is to provide support, protection and assistance to those in need and who are vulnerable or in crisis.
+Social workers care deeply about making a difference in both people’s and communities’ lives.
+Their role is to provide support, protection, and assistance to those in need and who are vulnerable or in crisis.

 It’s also a very rewarding career with many opportunities in South Africa.